KasperskyLab/grpc-kos/README.md

 See [tools/run_tests](tools/run_tests) for more guidance on how to run various test suites (e.g. unit tests, interop tests, benchmarks).

+See [helloworld/README](examples/kos/helloworld/README.md) for Hello World example on KasperskyOS.

 # Repository Structure & Status

 This repository contains source code for gRPC libraries for multiple languages written on top of shared C core library [src/core](src/core).